Do I need to create an account in order to use the site?

 The back office might edit your post for clarity, reject your meetup entirely, or publish it to the site.

 Yep.
-Simply click on “My Events” and edit an event on the list.
-You can also set an event as “Cancelled” or “Postponed” which will show up on the front end of the event.
+Simply click “My Meetups“ and edit any event on the list.
+You can also mark an event as “Cancelled” or “Postponed” which will show up on the front end of the site.

 How do I submit a meetup report?